archethic-foundation/archethic-wallet/README.md

 By default, Patrol runs all the files ending with `_test.dart` and containing a `patrolTest` lock.
 You can ignore files by removing the test or adding a `_skip` just before the extension `<example>_test_skip.dart`

+### TODOs / Improvements

+- script UCO retrieval from Faucet
+- Watch Patrol improvements (Account popup selection does not work for an unknown reason)
+- Implement a full scenario (`all_test_skip.dart`).

 ## Setup this Application for developers

 ### Pre-requisites